The Muppets Mayhem: Writing

 Writers for the series include Julie Bean, Hannah Friedman, Crystal Shaw, Hans Rodionoff, Gabrielle Rodriguez, and Danielle Maransky.
 According to executive producer Kris Eber, the filmmakers approached the series like a 5-hour-long feature film.
 The series explores the backstory of Electric Mayhem, which has not been depicted in previous projects; the writers worked closely with the Muppet performers to ensure their ideas stayed faithful to the characters.

 The series aimed for a more grounded setting than most Muppet productions, lacking elements such as "talking fruit", with Goldberg saying the show would "[tell] a regular story in the real world with Muppets."
 Goldberg said this was because he wanted to portray the band as "like real people, real, breathing entities that can be in the real world."
 The number of Muppet elements and characters present in the series was determined according to how natural they were integrated in the story, such as the appearance of Muppet bunnies, which Barretta described as "something that Animal's always had."
 While appearances from characters such as Kermit the Frog and Miss Piggy were considered, they were discarded early during development to keep the series focused on Electric Mayhem.
 Yorkes said the series' comedy would derive from how the band only do whatever they want while Nora tries to lead them in making their album.

 Casting

 Along with the series' announcement, it was reported that Lilly Singh would portray Nora, a junior executive struggling with the chaos caused by The Electric Mayhem.
 Muppet performers Barretta, Dave Goelz, Eric Jacobson, Matt Vogel, David Rudman, and Peter Linz reprised their roles as Electric Mayhem members Dr. Teeth, Zoot, Animal, Floyd Pepper, Janice, and Lips, respectively.
 On April 5, 2022, it was confirmed that Tahj Mowry joined the cast.
 On June 9, 2022, Saara Chaudry and Anders Holm joined the cast.

 Filming

 Production for The Muppets Mayhem began April 25, 2022, and ended August 5, 2022.
 Craig Kief serves as director of photography.
-Matt Sohn and Kimmy Gatewood will direct episodes.
+Matt Sohn and Kimmy Gatewood directed episodes.
 On July 2, 2022, it was reported that an accident took place in which a crew truck crashed into a tree on the edge of a cliff near the Griffith Observatory.